mikepjb/sail/README.md

 ## TODO

+- [ ] ensure font-sans is prefixed as .font-sans
 - [ ] consume all classes from tailwindcss npm (make this easy to re-run as new versions are released)
 - [ ] autoprefix css rules that require it.